john-science/john-science.github.io/_drafts/2016-10-31-history-tolkiens-dwarves.md

 * 150: The Dwarves renew their trade in [Beleriand](https://en.wikipedia.org/wiki/Beleriand).
 * 502: [Húrin](https://en.wikipedia.org/wiki/H%C3%BArin) brings the [Nauglamír](https://en.wikipedia.org/wiki/Middle-earth_objects#Nauglam.C3.ADr) from Nargothrond to King [Thingol](https://en.wikipedia.org/wiki/Thingol) of [Doriath](https://en.wikipedia.org/wiki/Doriath).
 * 503: Doriath is sacked by Dwarves of Nogrod.
+* 545-587: [The War of Wrath](http://lotr.wikia.com/wiki/War_of_Wrath); after which most the world West of the [Blue Mountains](http://lotr.wikia.com/wiki/Blue_Mountains) is sunk into the sea.
+And the two ancient houses of Dwarves Nogrod and Belegost are destroyed; the few survivors flee to Khazad-dûm.
+The two remaining Silmarils are lost.
-* 590: Melkor is cast into the void forever.
+* 590: Melkor is cast into the void.

 ### Second Age